 Making Characters with Your Teeth

-When a performer comes to Flying Pickle studio for a demo session it’s likely they have come to record some characters.
-If they’ve not done much professional voice work beforehand making distinct character may prove challenging.
-But it’s always a surprise and delight to help them discover how they can use their vocal tract to create some extraordinary people!
+Voice acting means playing character’s with your voice.
+If you’ve not done much professional voice work beforehand making distinct character may prove challenging.
+But it’s always a surprise and delight to discover how you can use your vocal tract to create some extraordinary people!

 (For any readers who don’t use voice over vernacular on a daily basis, vocal tract refers to the physical parts of your mouth, jaw and throat that you use to make different sounds.)